There was a long hard time when I kept far from me the remembrance of what I had thrown away when I was quite ignorant of its worth.

 As Alister McGrath wrote in Incarnation

-Yes, majesty awaits and accompanies His glory, but our eyes are blinded by lesser lights of the temporal, the profane and the empty promises of the world.
-Our hearts were indeed created to long for Him but wisdom prays for open eyes.
+Our hearts continue to yearn for God and grandeur, but His voice is still, small and entirely counterintuitive.
+We expect to find Him in lofty places, but He comes to us as the hungry, naked or imprisoned stranger.
+Rather than a throne, we find a manger.
+Yes, majesty awaits and accompanies God’s glory, but our eyes are blinded by lesser lights of the temporal, the profane and the empty promises of the world.
+Our hearts were indeed created to be fixed on the divine, but wisdom prays for open eyes.

 It is expectancy rather than expectations that guides us home.